alexfernandez/loadtest/doc/api.md

 The URL to invoke.
 Mandatory.

-#### `concurrency`
+#### `maxSeconds`

-How many clients to start in parallel.
+Max number of seconds to run the tests.
+Default is 10 seconds, applies only if no `maxRequests` is specified.

+Note: after the given number of seconds `loadtest` will stop sending requests, but may continue receiving tests afterwards.

+**Warning**: max seconds used to have no default value, so tests would run indefinitely if no `maxSeconds` and no `maxRequests` were specified.
+Max seconds was changed to default to 10 in version 8.

 #### `maxRequests`

 A max number of requests; after they are reached the test will end.
+Default is no limit;
+will keep on sending until the time limit in `maxSeconds` is reached.

 Note: the actual number of requests sent can be bigger if there is a concurrency level;
 loadtest will report just on the max number of requests.

-#### `maxSeconds`
+#### `concurrency`

-Max number of seconds to run the tests.

-Note: after the given number of seconds `loadtest` will stop sending requests, but may continue receiving tests afterwards.
+How many clients to start in parallel, default is 10.
+Does not apply if `requestsPerSecond` is specified.

+**Warning**: concurrency used to have a default value of 1, until it was changed to 10 in version 8.

 #### `timeout`